 After running tests and seeing the data, you need to ask yourself if your company has a place in the market.
 Is your business still not selling even though you have listened to the market and made changes, whether it was to your merchandise, marketing, distribution, or operations?
 If so, it may be either that there isn’t demand for your product in the market or that it is not differentiated enough from the competition.
 If on the other hand you see growth and profit, then you just might have a concept with wings!

 Now that you have decided that your concept works, your new focus is to make sure that it grows!
 Growth can mean many different things: investing in branding and marketing, hiring employees, or diversifying your product line, or all of the above.
 Whatever you decide, identify quarterly goals and focus on incremental growth.
 Always concentrate on the bottom line and make sure your growth decisions make sense for you and your budget.

-After reading these steps, you have a better understanding of why starting small is more beneficial than starting big.
+After reading these steps on how to start a clothing line that sells, you have a better understanding of why starting small is more beneficial than starting big.
 Small tests give you the flexibility to stay nimble and reduce risk when market forces push you in new directions.
 Now, you may be thinking, ‘What do I do now?’
 Now is the time to take action and use this information to start your fashion empire.